r6raviteja/global-agent-hackathon-may-2025/submissions/SmartApply/SmartApply/Readme.md

 It doesn’t stop there.
 With just one click, the agent can simulate applying to jobs, send confirmation emails using Composio, and even fill job forms automatically via browser automation.

-There's also a simple front-end using V0, where you can upload job data and track everything.
 SmartApply helps you go from resume to ready in seconds — personalized, automated, and scalable.
 Check out the full demo and code, and thanks for watching!